caoyuanyuan/learngit/readme.txt

-git is a version control system.
+git is a distributed version control system. git is free software distributed under the GPL. git has a mutable index called stage.

-cya-create to 2016-9-20 distribute append url